Skip to content

 ToolC[Tool C: Example Dashboard]

-ODTP does this by turning the tools into components that are combatible and can be run by the ODTP Orchestrator.
+ODTP does this by turning the tools into components that are compatible and can be run by the ODTP Orchestrator.
 Each tool runs as an independent service (as Docker Container).
-Data between Components can be transfered via the help of Data Snapshots.
+Data between Components can be transferred via the help of Data Snapshots.
 Input and Outputs are semantically described and can be validated using Shacl.
-Not all these features have been implemented yet, see architecture and roadmap for the currrent status.
+Not all these features have been implemented yet, see architecture and roadmap for the current status.

 Classes in the ODTP: